JoseRicardoJimenez/Java-with-Angular/README.md

-# Java-with-Angular
+# JavaEE-REST
-It is a test with frontend designed with Angular and WebServices with JavaEE
+This is a WebService built with JavaEE and RESTful Web Services.

+Return the information in JSON format.